theferryman0519/Final-AsTheBellTolls/Design Files/Progression/ManorProgression.md

 - In Kitchen, Pantry is unlocked at Weathered stage (available at start).
 - In Laboratory, Workbench is unlocked at Rebuilding stage.
 - In Laboratory, Tonic Kit is unlocked at Renewed stage.
+- In Central Room, Time Manipulation is unlocked at Rebuilding stage.